Allgaier wins at New Hampshire for 3rd Xfinity victory - WHIZ News

 “Congratulations to Allgaier,” Bayne said, then added a beat, “again.”

-Landon Cassill, yet another veteran in the top three, finished third.
+Landon Cassill finished third, then was disqualified for failing post-race inspection.
 He has yet to win a NASCAR race over 332 career Cup races, 194 Xfinity races and eight Truck Series races.
 His 17 laps led were as many as he had total in his Xfinity career entering the race.

 “Usually the best way to stay out of trouble is to run in the top five,” Cassill said.

-Cassill avoided a slew of wrecks that knocked all sorts of contenders out of the race.
+A series wrecks knocked all sorts of contenders out of the race.
 Josh Berry, the pole sitter, got loose and spun to trigger a wreck that knocked the back of Ryan Sieg’s car into the air.
 Jeb Burton had nowhere to go and plowed into the rear of Sieg’s car.
 NASCAR red-flagged the race.

 Julia Landauer had to bring her torch after the former “Survivor” contestant hit the wall in her first Xfinity race.
 Allgaier smacked the side of her No. 45 Chevrolet and sent the car sideways into the wall.
 Landauer stayed on the track and later slid into another car to bring another caution and was forced to garage 96 laps into the race.
 Allgaier apologized for the incident.